rev-net/memo/pitch.md

 We think revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives.

-Revnets also benefit when they're networked together – each revnet gets better the more revnets there are.
-We think composable, immutable, open accounting helps composable, immutable, open ideas and code win.

 If we're right, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.
 The future econonics of cryptocurrency economies, social media platforms, and AI models – who each benefit from mass consumer interaction as much as consumers benefit from being a part of them – is bright.

 <!-- TODO: Should we have a graphic here? -->